 Get to know the team behind SDECB’s projects, initiatives and consulting services.

-Mylene holds a Master of Business Administration degree in Finance and Marketing and a Certificate in Women’s Executive Leadership from Cornell University.
-She has over 25 years of business experience in both the private and public sectors.
-For the past 5 years, she has been the Director of Operations for the Société de développement économique de la C.-B. (SDECB).
-In this capacity, she is responsible for operations, partnerships, new program development and human resources management for all of the SDECB’s sectors of activity.
-She relies on an experienced and dedicated team to promote the various initiatives of her organization.
-She sits on numerous national tables and working committees of the Economic Development and Employability Network.
+With a Master of Business Administration degree in Finance and Marketing and a Certificate in Women’s Executive Leadership from Cornell University, Mylene has over 25 years of business experience in both the private and public sectors.
+She spent 5 years as the Chief Operating Officer before taking on the responsibilities of the Executive Director on April 1, 2022 at the Société de développement économique de la Colombie-Britannique (SDECB).
+She relies on a dedicated and experienced team to advance the various initiatives of her organization.
+She sits on numerous national tables and working committees of the Réseau de développement économique et d’employabilité.

 Marie-Noel has several strings to her bow and enjoys a very diverse multicultural experience.
 Originally from Ivory Coast, she studied and worked in Africa, France and Canada.
 This cultural diversity is felt in her humor appreciated by her colleagues.
 Holder of a master’s degree in business administration and strong of more than a decade of support to Francophone organizations in the drafting of funding applications and results-based management principles, Marie-Noël is working to develop and to implement SDE’s economic development and employability projects for the benefit of our entrepreneurs, youth and associations.
 She intends to use her experience to advance the priority economic issues of the community.

 Jessica RogersDirector of the Economic Immigration Program